boarfish55/potatofs/README.md

 TODO
 ====

-* Add a test to try out the last possible inode, 2^63
+* Add missing fsck functionality where we check for unref'd inodes, see TODO.
 * All the fuse fs_ functions will need to handle backend timeouts gracefully and bubble up a nicer error to processes.
 They should retry the operations but check for interrupt in-between with fuse_req_interrupted(req).